 The following morning we left early to visit the famous Juniko Lakes in Akita Prefecture which is absolutely stunning and can easily be reached by an easy walking trail that leads through the forest.

-We spent around 1 to 2 hours walking around the lakes and I also flew my DJI Mavic Drone to capture some images of Juniko from an aerial perspective.
+We spent around 1 to 2 hours walking around the lakes and I also flew my Drone Camera to capture some images of Juniko from an aerial perspective.

 That afternoon, we traveled further south to an epic landmark known as Godzilla Rock which is located along the coastline in Oga, Akita Prefecture.